 I teach across a range of undergraduate modules.
 I lecture and teach at stage one on 'English in Transition', 'Sounds of the City' and 'English in Context: An Introduction to Contemporary Fiction' and, at stage two, on 'An Introduction to Critical and Cultural Theory', 'Literature and Society, 1850-1930' and 'Irish Writing'.
 I currently convene the third year module 'Contemporary Literature: Poetry and Precariousness in the Twenty-First Century'.

-I am co-convenor of the MA in Poetry: Creativity and Criticism, and I teach on a range of postgraduate modules: 'Reading and Writing Poetry', 'Structure and Serendipity', 'The Poetry Collection' and 'Irish Poetry from W.B.
+I am convenor of the MA in Poetry: Creativity and Criticism, and I convene and teach on a range of postgraduate modules: 'Reading and Writing Poetry', 'Structure and Serendipity', 'The Poetry Collection' and 'Irish Poetry from W.B.
 Yeats to the Present Day'.
 I also teach on the MA in Irish Studies and as part of the Irish Studies Summer School.

 Current PhD supervision